More than 4,360 dead in Syria war in 2023: monitor

 Nevertheless, violence persists.
 The Observatory reported that several people including a fighter and a child were killed on Saturday in government bombardment of “residential areas and a market” the city of Idlib.

-Hayat Tahrir al-Sham controls swathes of Idlib province and parts of neighbouring Aleppo, Hama and Latakia provinces – the last major bastion of armed opposition in Syria.
+Hayat Tahrir al-Sham, a jihadist group led by Al-Qaeda’s former Syria branch, controls swathes of Idlib province and parts of neighbouring Aleppo, Hama and Latakia provinces — the last major bastion of armed opposition in Syria.

 A ceasefire brokered by Russia and Turkey was declared in Idlib after a Syrian government offensive in March 2020, but it has been repeatedly violated.